BetterMuSeek

 Why It’s Special

 The Epiphone PRO-1 Classic is ideal for anyone looking to delve into the world of nylon-string guitars without breaking the bank.
-Don’t let the affordability fool you; this guitar is built with quality materials that make it a reliable choice for any aspiring musician.
+Don’t let the affordability fool you; this guitar is built with quality materials, making it a reliable choice for any aspiring musician.

 Unique Features